j-enk/IT2901-25-elfryd/battery-sensor/broker/docs/scripts.md

 ### What it does

 1. Installs necessary packages (Docker, Docker Compose, OpenSSL, etc.)
-2. Creates TLS certificates for secure MQTT communication
+2. Creates TLS certificates for secure MQTT communication and SSL for the API
 3. Generates a secure API key for protected endpoints
 4. Sets up Docker containers for all services:
    - Mosquitto MQTT broker with TLS
    - TimescaleDB for data storage
    - MQTT-DB bridge service
-   - FastAPI REST API
+   - FastAPI REST API with HTTPS
 5. Runs tests to verify the installation
 6. Creates client certificate package for devices

 ### Options

 The script will prompt you for the hostname to use for TLS certificates.
-You can either:
-- Use the VM's DNS name (recommended for production)
-- Use another hostname (for development or testing)
+To be valid, this must match the DNS name of your VM.
+You can also choose to generate a new API key or use an existing one.

 ## cleanup.sh